open-cloud/open-cloud.github.io.old/1_user.md

 ###<a name="developer-view">Developer View</a>

-The Developer view gives users full control over how their slices are instantiated, including sliver placement, network configuration, and the privileges granted to other users:
+The Developer view gives users full control over how their slices are instantiated, including instance placement, network configuration, and the privileges granted to other users:

-* **Slivers:** Select the *Slivers* tab at the top to manage the slivers bound to the slice.
+* **Instances:** Select the *Instances* tab at the top to manage the instances bound to the slice.
 From the resulting page, select a target *Deployment*, and then pick an individual *Node* at that deployment.
-  Users are also able to select an *Image* and a *Flavor* on either a per-sliver or a per-slice basis.
-All deployments that the user is permitted to access are visible when instantiating slivers.
+  Users are also able to select an *Image* and a *Flavor* on either a per-instance or a per-slice basis.
+All deployments that the user is permitted to access are visible when instantiating instances.

 * **Networks:** Select the *Networks* tab at the top to manage the networks connected to the slice.
-Each slice is automatically configured with two virtual networks (one public and one private), but the user has the option of connecting the slice's slivers to additional virtual networks.
+Each slice is automatically configured with two virtual networks (one public and one private), but the user has the option of connecting the slice's instances to additional virtual networks.
 (Creating additional networks and connecting a slice to them is currently an undocumented feature.)